-Despite knowing all this, the Obama administration continued to distribute largesse.
-As recently as last year the US sold Tunisia $282 million worth of 12 Sirkorsky military helicopters to Tunisia.
+Despite this, the Obama administration continued to distribute largesse.
+Last year the US sold Tunisia 12 Sirkorsky military helicopters worth $282m.
 Congress approved the deal on the grounds they would “enhance the modernisation of the Tunisian Air Force’s overwater search and rescue capability and enable continued interoperability with US Armed Forces and other coalition partners in the region.”
 The sale would also improve “the security of a friendly country that has been and continues to be an important force for economic and military progress in North Africa.”

-The sale of the helicopters showed the military progress.
-But it was harder to make the case for economic progress in Tunisia, particularly for the lower classes.
+Whatever about military progress, it is harder to make the case for economic progress in Tunisia, particularly for the lower classes.
 There wasn’t much progress in the life of 26-year-old Mohammed Bouazizi.
 Bouazizi had a computer science degree but sold fruit and vegetables without a licence in Sidi Bouzid because he could not find any other job.
 On 17 December, police confiscated his produce when he could not produce a permit.
 When he tried to snatch his apples back, the police officer slapped him in the face.
 Two other officers then beat him up.
 Bouazizi walked to the municipal building demanded his property, and was beaten again.
 Then he walked to the governor’s office, where he was refused an audience.
 In front of the governor’s gate he drenched himself in paint thinner and set himself alight.
 The burns covered 90 percent of his body.
 He died a painful death 18 days later in hospital.

-Bouazizi had tapped into something in a repressed national psyche.
+Bouazizi’s rage tapped into something in a repressed national psyche.
 People protested on the street in Sidi Bouzid where he was arrested.
-In a country where protesting is rare and the media is oppressed, the word was spread through amateur video which eventually made its way to Al Jazeera.
+In a country where protesting is rare and the media is oppressed, the word spread through amateur video which made its way to Al Jazeera.
 A mass uprising was springing up from a groundswell of long-term grievances with the regime.
 Ben Ali knew the writing was on the wall and fled to Saudi Arabia on the 14th.

-The likelihood of an Islamist Government if true democracy was restored is what scares the West the most.
+The likelihood of an Islamist Government is what scares the West the most.
 It also scares the other leaders in the Maghreb.
-The Algerian elite overturned the 1993 election when it seemed the Islamists were going to win at the ballot box and unleashed a civil war that killed 150,000 and goes on to this day.
+The Algerian elite overturned the 1993 election when it seemed the Islamists were going to win and unleashed a civil war that killed 150,000 and goes on to this day.
 Other long-term leaders fear copycat immolation suicides such as the one in Mauretania.
 Egypt has also had copycat suicides and activists in Cairo using social networks are launching a “Day of Wrath” against Mubarak’s 30-year rule later today.